-In 1999, he was bestowed with the Diamond Konex Award, which was one of the most prestigious culture awards in Argentina from Konex Foundation, Argentina, for being the ultimate sportstar of the decade.
+In 1999, he was bestowed with the Diamond Konex Award, which was one of the most prestigious cultural awards in Argentina from the Konex Foundation, Argentina, for being the ultimate sports star of the decade.

-His second goal against England in the quarter final match during the 1986 World Cup was voted as the ‘Best Goal Ever Scored in World Cup’ in 2002 FIFA poll.
-Following year, the Argentinos Juniors named its stadium after him.
+His second goal against England in the quarter-final match during the 1986 World Cup was voted as the ‘Best Goal Ever Scored in World Cup’ in the 2002 FIFA poll.
+The following year, the Argentinos Juniors named its stadium after him.

-In 2010, the Times chose him as the Greatest 10 World Cup Players of all times.
+In 2010, the Times chose him as the Greatest 10 World Cup Players of all time.

 Diego Maradona walked the aisle with his long-time sweetheart Claudia Villafane on November 7, 1984.
 The couple was blessed with two daughters, Dalma Nerea and Giannina Dinorah.
 The couple divorced in 2004.
 During the proceedings, he confirmed having an illegitimate son, Diego Sinagra, who presently is a footballer in Italy.

-From 1980s until 2004, he remained a drug addict, which negatively affected his health and performance.
-Though he relocated to Cuba and tried following a drug rehab plan, things did not seem to better as he suffered a major myocardial infarction following a cocaine overdose in 2004.
+From the 1980s until 2004, he remained a drug addict, which negatively affected his health and performance.
+Though he relocated to Cuba and tried following a drug rehab plan, things did not seem to improve as he suffered a major myocardial infarction following a cocaine overdose in 2004.

-Diego Maradona died of a heart attack on 25 Novemver 2020, at his home in Buenos Aires.
-Two weeks prior to his death, he had a surgery for a blood clot in his brain.
+Diego Maradona died of a heart attack on 25 November 2020, at his home in Buenos Aires.
+Two weeks prior to his death, he had surgery for a blood clot in his brain.